WCPO-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-Subchannel 9.2 previously carried the same 24-hour local weather programming as the Weather Tracker channel on many local cable systems.
-Subchannel 9.3 previously carried the Live Well Network (2009–2015) until national distribution was discontinued.

-Subchannel 9.4 was added on May 8, 2019, and Escape, previously subchannel 9.2, was moved to 9.4 with the addition of the revived Court TV taking its place on subchannel 9.2.
-WCPO's Court TV also became Charter Spectrum's channel 995 and Cincinnati Bell Fioptics channel 8.
-On September 30, 2019, Escape re-branded itself to Ion Mystery.

 Analog-to-digital conversion

-WCPO-TV discontinued regular programming on its analog signal, over VHF channel 9, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition VHF channel 10, using PSIP to display WCPO-TV's virtual channel as 9 on digital television receivers.
+WCPO-TV ended regular programming on its analog signal, over VHF channel 9, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition VHF channel 10, using virtual channel 9.

 Since many viewers had reception issues after the digital transition, even with an increase of power just weeks after the transition, the station filed a Petition for Rulemaking to abandon VHF channel 10 and move to UHF channel 22.
 On October 7, 2009, the FCC issued a "Notice of Proposed Rulemaking" for WCPO-TV, which gives the public 25 days to comment on the proposed channel change.
 On December 10, 2009, the FCC issued a Report & Order, approving WCPO's move from VHF channel 10 to UHF channel 22.
 On January 19, 2010, WCPO filed a minor change application for a construction permit for their new allotment.
 The FCC granted the construction permit on July 9.
 At 2:05 a.m. on December 8, 2010, WCPO performed a flash-cut, turning off channel 10 and starting digital operations on channel 22.
 This flash-cut also included a power boost to 910 kW.